Deliciously Organic - Carrie Korem, FNTP

 How to Reduce Menopause Symptoms Naturally

 During this stage of life, the ovaries are “handing the baton” back to the adrenals.
-Moving forward, it’s the job of the adrenals to produce the necessary hormones that the ovaries used to make.
+Moving forward, it’s the job of the adrenals to produce most of the necessary hormones that the ovaries used to make.
 When the adrenals are out of balance (very common these days!), then all sorts of negative symptoms can pop up.

 Hot flashes